1. Website functionality is likely to become broken

 By this point, Magento 1 will be seen as a dead platform so it may also be difficult for retailers to find developers or agencies willing to help them.

 As security patches will end in June 2020, Magento 1 checkouts may no longer be secure.
-This means that hackers may be able to access customer data and payment details.
+This means that hackers may be able to access customer data and payment details held in the eCommerce CRM.
 Not only will this result in lost sales and a damaged reputation, but could also see retailers in breach of GDPR so having to pay large legal fees, fines and compensation to customers.

 It’s an exciting time for eCommerce with technology evolving at a rapid rate.
 Offering new features such as subscription models, chatbots, mobile payments and same-day delivery can help retailers to differentiate themselves from their competitors.